-Our staff team works with young people:
+Our staff work with young people:

 We provide a safe and supportive environment where pupils can achieve their potential academically, emotionally and socially while they are unable to attend mainstream school.
 Our service works closely with the mainstream schools, parents and pupils to ensure children are supported in their transition back to mainstream education when it is appropriate for each individual.